JackDougherty/otl-magic/README.md

 Sources: Whitten, Robert Harvey.
 West Hartford Zoning: Report to the Zoning Commission on the Zoning of West Hartford.
 West Hartford, Conn: Zoning Commission, 1924 (courtesy of the Connecticut State Library).

 Zoning maps, 1930, 1951, 1960, 1970, 1988, Town of West Hartford, Connecticut (with assistance from Jeffrey Roller).

-## TO DO
-- continue to resize all maps to be max 700px (based on 10px padding in PBT style) OR resize as 100% with proportions
-- for both timesliders, replace depreciated YUI slider (http://yui.github.io/yui2/docs/yui_2.9.0_full/slider/index.html) with jQuery slider (https://jqueryui.com/slider/#steps)
-- for zoning map, try to insert additional georeference TIF layers (1930, 1951, etc.) in drop-down menu